MosheLevy20/BlackHoleRayTracer/README.md

 ## Ray Tracing

-Before getting to GR, we'll first review the basics of ray tracing.
+Before getting to GR, a review the basics of ray tracing is in order.

 ![Ray Tracing Cartoon](ray-tracing-image.jpg)